 On 1st April 1933 Crosby Hall welcomed gymnasts from Finland and Sweden, with both Claribel Spurling and Mrs Alice Russell being on hand to greet them.
 Assuming this is the one and the same Mrs. Alys Russell (and there was a room named after Alys, usually reflecting those who sponsored the Hall) perhaps they discussed this upcoming event over the dinner table, and perhaps our Swedish gymnastic friends on Table 1 were on hand on the day?

-Claribel died at 1 Sollershott, Linkside Avenue, Oxford on 8th December 1940 at the age of 65.
+Claribel died at Flat 1 Sollershott, Linkside Avenue, Oxford on 8th December 1940 at the age of 65.
+I wonder if she got to meet the resident of Flat 6, Alec Issigonis, the designer of the Mini motor car, built in Cowley, Oxford?

 The Guardian 29th July 2015 Bletchley Park celebrates codebreakers who changed course of first world war accessed 5.2.2018